Sue9104/web-manual/faqs.md

 - If you are a regular user,

-    please contact administer to reset your password to 123456.
+    please contact administrator to reset your password to 123456.

-- If you are root,
+- If you are administrator,

-    Encrypt your new password with bcrypt, and update the encrypted password to mysql table.
+    Encrypt your new password with bcrypt, and update the encrypted password in MySQL user table.

     **Example:**

-    You are root and want to change it to "root_123456".
+    You are administrator and want to change it to "root_123456".

     ```
     **[terminal]